-If you want to pencil in 50 small pencil dots so that you know approximately where your lights are going, you can do this now.
+If you are using a 50 count light, you can mark 50 small pencil dots so that you know approximately where your lights are going.
 However, treat these pencil marks more like guides, not set in stone light points.
 Your light strand may not allow you to go exactly on these dots.

 Ok.
-Now that you know where your first light is going, take your sharp object and poke it into the canvas.
+Now that you know where your first light is going, take your sharp object and poke it into the front of the canvas, making a small hole.
 Use circular motions to widen the whole and make it large enough for your light to fit through.